Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows I: Genus zero orbifolds, Montesinos knots and links

 Up to a small perturbation, we can arrange for these infinite strips to be transverse to the fiber direction $\frac{\partial}{\partial \theta}$.
 We call the resulting branched surface $\widetilde{B_0}$.
-Intuitively, we are taking strips that lift each oriented midway line and twisting them anticlockwise slightly.
+Intuitively, we are attaching strips that lift each oriented midway line and which lie between the horizontal layers.
 This makes $\widetilde{B_0}$ into a `wasp nest' with holes where the full lifts of the grid lines live.
 See \Cref{fig:genus0}.